-There are about 240,000 triblade horizontal-axis wind turbines generating power today.
+There are about 300,000 triblade horizontal-axis wind turbines generating power today at the utility, and no other form of wind generation at that scale at all.
 They are the winning form of generation because they are the most effective.
 The reasons are easy to explain:

 - Aerodynamic blades add a component of lift-related force to drive the blade faster.
 This is a significant advantage over windmills whether horizontal- or vertical-axis.
 Any even adequately designed wind turbine with aerodynamic blades will always generate more electricity than the best generator without aerodynamic lift as a component of energy capture.